Table of Contents

 Now, your new spouse might not completely rely on you financially.
 Also, a nonworking spouse could probably find employment if something were to happen to you.
 That being said, whether you're the primary breadwinner or not, life insurance could still help protect your husband or wife by providing additional financial stability.
 If your spouse does rely on you financially, he/she might not be mentally or emotionally capable of finding employment in the event of your death.
 A life insurance policy could give your spouse a financial cushion, allowing more time to find a new path forward.

 But life insurance could cover more than just a lost income.
 If you're newly married and share debt or have a mortgage, a life insurance policy could help your partner pay off that balance if you were to die.

+The purpose of life insurance is to help protect the ones you love, even when you're no longer here.
 It's one of the reasons that marriage is a life event that could prompt you to reevaluate your insurance needs — and update or take out a policy that could help provide for your spouse.

 Young newlyweds might also benefit from buying a policy now instead of waiting until later.
 While you could consider a policy if you have children, waiting may cost you.
 Your premiums might go up as you age or experience health problems.
 Or worse, coverage might not be available to you at all.

 What About a Second Marriage?

 Maybe you just got married — but you've also been married before.
 Does that change the answer to when should you get life insurance?
 If you had a previous policy with your ex, check to see if you can update it.
 You might want to change the beneficiary to your new spouse, if that's permissible in your situation and not restricted by a divorce decree.
 If your divorce agreement doesn't let you switch beneficiaries, you might need a new policy.